To: LEA Representatives

 Process for Complaints Pertaining to Actions by MDE Student Support Office

-If a complaint alleges that the SEA has violated applicable law or regulation, the complaint will be referred directly for review and investigation to the Assistant Commissioner for the Office of Student and School Success
+If a complaint alleges that the SEA has violated applicable law or regulation, the complaint will be referred directly for review and investigation to the Assistant Commissioner for the Office of Innovation.

 Within 60 business days of receiving the complaint: